 LA Hands & Voices, Director

 Hi!
 My name is Jill Guidry, and I live in southwest Louisiana.
-I love being part of the Hands & Voices Guide by Your Side Program, and am currently serving as director., and part of this incredible program, Guide By Your Side.
+I love being part of Hands & Voices and the Guide by Your Side Program.
 My husband is an avid fisherman, and we enjoy camping at Toledo Bend.
 We have three children, Matthew, Kaye and Sara.
 We live in Sulphur and raise horses, goats and chickens, along with three dogs and a cat.
-I’m a teacher of deaf and hard of hearing students, and have taught at the elementary and middle school for 19 years.
+I am a teacher of deaf and hard of hearing students, and have taught at the elementary and middle school for 19 years.